Traveling This Summer? 6 Simple Ways to Care for Yourself

 5. Keep your hands clean

 Hate to say it but travelers are more susceptible to catching the bug.
 Shared spaces and surfaces that are touched by a lot of people could pose a threat.
 From door handles and tray tables to public bathroom countertops, these are hot spots where germs thrive.
 To minimize your risk of spreading and catching germs while traveling, keep your hands clean.
-Non-toxic hand sanitizers and antibacterial wipes are a total godsend and should be your best friend when you’re hitting the road.
+Hand sanitizers and antibacterial wipes are a total godsend and should be your best friend when you’re hitting the road.
 Use them to disinfect your hands and wipe down common areas and shared items.
 Just keep in mind that hand sanitizers do not replace soap and water.

 6. Prioritize sleep